michaelc445/street-fighter-pygame/README.md

 # Contributing

-Feel free to join the discord [Discord channel](https://discord.gg/rrVNskkC) if you want to contribute!
+Feel free to join the [Discord channel](https://discord.gg/rrVNskkC) if you want to contribute!